MohammadHasan249/Game/phase2/README.txt

 - Flip Card Game:
-	The FlipCardGame do not require any additional modules to run We implemented MVP design pattern!
-Please have a look INSTANT REPLAY: the flipcard game has a replay button when the game ends, it will display the replay of every exact action you took when playing
+	The FlipCardGame does not require any additional modules to run.
+	We implemented MVP design pattern!
+Please have a look.
+	INSTANT REPLAY: the FlipCard game has a replay button when the game ends, it will display the replay of every exact action you took while playing.